Hurricane Katrina: Government response

 Of the 60,000 people stranded in New Orleans, the Coast Guard rescued more than 33,500.
-Congress recognized the Coast Guard's response with an official entry in the Congressional Record, and the Armed Service was awarded the Presidential Unit Citation.
+Aircrews, many of whom lost their homes during the hurricane, began a round-the-clock rescue effort in New Orleans, and along the Mississippi and Alabama coastlines.Congress recognized the Coast Guard's response with an official entry in the Congressional Record, and the Armed Service was awarded the Presidential Unit Citation.

 The United States Northern Command established Joint Task Force (JTF) Katrina based out of Camp Shelby, Mississippi, to act as the military's on-scene response on Sunday, August 28, with Lieutenant General Russel L. Honoré as commander.
 Approximately 58,000 National Guard personnel were activated to deal with the storm's aftermath, with troops coming from all 50 states.
 The Department of Defense also activated volunteer members of the Civil Air Patrol.

 Michael Chertoff, Secretary of the Department of Homeland Security, decided to take over the federal, state, and local operations officially on August 30, 2005, citing the National Response Plan.
-This was refused by Governor Blanco, who indicated that her National Guard could manage.
 Early in September, Congress authorized a total of $62.3 billion in aid for victims.
-Additionally, President Bush enlisted the help of former presidents Bill Clinton and George H. W. Bush to raise additional voluntary contributions, much as they did after the 2004 Indian Ocean earthquake and tsunami.
+Additionally, President George W. Bush enlisted the help of former presidents Bill Clinton and George H. W. Bush to raise additional voluntary contributions, much as they did after the 2004 Indian Ocean earthquake and tsunami.
 American flags were also ordered to be half-staff from September 2, 2005, to September 20, 2005, in honor of the victims.